Eastern yellow jacket cleaning itself on a leaf

 Yellow jacket emerging from a nest underground

+Needless to say, this can pose a threat to our routine mowing and gardening activities.
 At our Master Gardener demonstration garden in Maryland, we recently made a painful discovery.
-Tucked away in an abandoned hole adjacent to our shade garden was an active yellow jacket nest.
-A couple team members accidentally disturbed it while digging.
+Hidden away in an abandoned hole adjacent to our garden was an active yellow jacket nest.
+A couple team members unwittingly disturbed it while digging.
 Each paid dearly with multiple stings.

 Unlike honey bees, yellow jackets don’t die when they sting you.
 This allows them to sting repeatedly using a lance-like stinger equipped with little barbs.
-They are also known to bite, which enables them to better grab hold to insert their stinger.
+They are also known to bite, which enables them to grab hold while inserting their stinger.

 Unfortunately, yes.
 Yellow jackets are predatory insects .
 They may not help pollinate, but they perform an important function that benefits our plants.
 They eat garden pests and help control them.
 As such, many consider them beneficial to agriculture.